Skip to content

 Core metrics, Ring 5 left and Ring 4 right.
 The HRV gap is the one to watch.

-Two small things stood out, and neither is a dealbreaker.
-First, HRV read a few milliseconds lower on the Ring 5 both nights, 18 against 21 last night and 22 against 25 the night before.
-The direction was consistent, the size was small, and it could easily be the finger difference, so I want more nights before I call it anything.
-Second, the sleep staging did not match exactly.
-The Ring 5 logged a bit more deep sleep and slightly less REM.
+Two small things stood out and neither is a dealbreaker.
+First, the HRV gap I just showed you.
+The Ring 5 read a few milliseconds lower than the Ring 4 on nearly every one of the two weeks, by about three on average.
+The direction was consistent and the size was small, and it could still be the finger difference since the two rings sat on different fingers, but it is real and worth knowing if HRV is a number you watch closely.
+Second, the sleep staging did not always match exactly.
+The Ring 5 tended to log a bit more deep sleep and slightly less REM on some nights.
 Staging is the least precise thing any of these rings does, so a little disagreement is normal and worth saying plainly.

 Oura Ring 5 heart health still calibrating cardiovascular age

-Oura Ring 4 heart health showing settled cardiovascular age and VO2 max
+Oura Ring 4 cardiovascular age 7 years younger with Peak VO2 max of 34

 Oura Ring 5 nighttime breathing reading showing steady with 95 percent oxygen

-Nighttime breathing read Steady both nights, with oxygen at 95 percent.
+Nighttime breathing stayed Steady, with oxygen holding around 95 percent.

 Unlike the blood pressure study, nighttime breathing is a real shipped feature, and it produced data right away.
-Both nights came back Steady with no significant disturbances, and average oxygen saturation held at 95 percent.
+Across the two weeks it has stayed Steady with no significant disturbances, and average oxygen saturation has held around 95 percent.
 For women in the menopause transition, when sleep-disordered breathing becomes more common, this is one of the more useful additions.

 The fit, with one honest reservation